docker/docs/content/security/faqs/single-sign-on/users-faqs.md

 During the SSO setup, you’ll have to specify the company email domains that are allowed to authenticate.
 All users in your organization must authenticate using the email domain specified during SSO setup.
 Some of your users may want to maintain a different account for their personal projects.

-Users with a public domain email address will be added as guests.
+If SSO isn't enforced, users with an email address that doesn't match the verified email domain can sign in with username and password to join the organization as guests.

-### Can Docker org owners/admins/company owners approve users to an organization and use a seat, rather than having them automatically added when SSO is enabled?
+### Can Docker organization and company owners approve users to join an organization and use a seat, rather than having them automatically added when SSO is enabled?

-Admins, organization owners, and company owners can approve users by configuring their permissions through their IdP.
+Organization owners and company owners can approve users by configuring their permissions through their IdP.
 If the user account is configured in the IdP, the user will be automatically added to the organization in Docker Hub as long as there’s an available seat.

 ### How will users be made aware that they're being made a part of a Docker organization?